Max Kless

 The audience is imaginary, but the consequences are not Link to heading

-Even if the feed were neutral, the public surface of social media has a structural problem: collapsed context.
+Even if the feed were neutral, the public surface of social media has a structural problem: flattened context.

 Danah boyd’s work on networked publics describes why 3 .
-You cannot see who is watching.
+You can’t see who is watching.
 You don’t know which room you’re in, because the walls keep moving.

 So you invent an audience.
 You speak to that invention.
 You shape yourself to survive in front of it.